kissmetrics/km-support/_posts/2015-08-13-attribution.md

 Will group your users according to the last property value they received within the date range.

-### Breakdown Over Time (available only in Metrics)
+### Last Touch (available only in Metrics)

 Will group your users according to the property value they had at the time of performing the metric’s event.
 This is the only attribution model that makes it possible for one user to be counted across multiple property values or touchpoints.
+For example: If I purchase from both San Francisco and Los Angeles, it would show that one person purchased in San Francisco and one person purchased in Los Angeles even though I'm the same person.

 ## Attribution Model Examples